BMW M3: Motorsport

-F80 generation (2014–2019)
+F80 generation (2014–2018)

 The M3 version of the F30 3 Series was designated the F80 and was produced from 2014 to 2018.
 The F80 M3 was powered by the BMW S55 twin-turbocharged straight-six engine, therefore being the first turbocharged M3 model.
 Despite the smaller displacement than the V8 engine used by the previous generation of M3, the switch from naturally aspirated engines to turbocharging resulted in peak power being increased from 309 to 317 kW, and peak torque being increased from 400 to 550 Nm.

 The official 0–60 mph acceleration times are 3.9 seconds with the M-DCT transmission and 4.1 seconds with the manual transmission.
 Top speed is limited to 155 mph but an optional M Driver's package raises this to 174 mi/h.
 The kerb weight is 1621 kg.

 The F80 M3 was unveiled, alongside the F82 M4 (its coupé counterpart), at the 2014 North American International Auto Show.
+The two-door M3 had been renamed BMW M4 – in line with the new BMW 4 Series range.